samfisherirl/Call_Python_from_AHK/README.md

 Call python functions from ahk via command line.
 Nothing ground breaking here, a shortcut more than anything.

+if this receives feedback, Ill work on one for compiled py.

 ahk_file(calls python function) ==> middle man py file, functions given via command line ==> py file with functions

 Class and Object selects ["function", "filename"]